microprediction/timemachines/README.md

   - fbprophet,
   - pydlm,
   - pmdarima,

-  - more from the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and,
-  - some home-grown approaches too.
+We are working down the [listing of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) and adding some home-grown approaches as well.
 On an ongoing basis:
  - Hyper-parameter optimization is routinely tested using a variety of optimization packages.
 See [timemachines-testing](https://github.com/microprediction/timemachines-testing).
  - Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
 See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
  - These tests use live data, constantly refreshed.
 See [stream listing](https://www.microprediction.org/browse_streams.html).

-### Global optimizers in canonical form
+### Global optimizers in canonical form, with Elo ratings

 This package exposes some (but not all) functionality from numerous global optimizers in a consistent manner.
 Perhaps that is of independent interest.
 It is easy to exploit: